ISSUE 03

 EMANUEL

-I’m just kidding but it was also because I had to be efficient with time because they didn’t have all the time in the world.
+I’m just kidding.
+But it was also because I had to be efficient with time because they didn’t have all the time in the world.
 I had maybe two hours and sometimes I would have to shoot three things in a day, I would have to drop off the film—

 KENNY